 In July 2017, the Commission's Patrick Nolan gave a presentation about modelling family and work tax credits and effective marginal tax rates (EMTRs) at the New Zealand Association of Economists conference.

-Here are the slides from the presentation, as well as the data behind some of the graphs.
+You can view the presentation as well as look at the data behind some of the graphs.

 Recent papers on state sector productivity

 This working paper looks at a range of quality adjusted productivity measures and discusses the benefits and risk of different approaches.
 It includes one series that benchmarks the results in the study with similar work in the UK (by the Office for National Statistics).
 The focus on the education sector is consistent with the Better Public Services programme and the overall intent to upskill the economy.

 This research note explores how the scope for productivity measures in the public sector can vary depending on the nature of the task.
 While the paper focuses on the social sector, the idea of distinguishing between different types of tasks could potentially be useful for other sectors.
 It was prepared by a MPP student for the internship component of her degree over summer 2016-17.

 Both papers will be useful information for the Commission's inquiry into State sector productivity.

 Explaining ethnic disparties in bachelor's qualifications: participation, retention and completion